NoroffFEU/development-platforms/src/content/docs/fastapi/fast-api-case-study.md

     return {"message": "This response was delayed by 5 seconds"}
 ```

 **5. Basic Authentication with OAuth2**

-A simple example using OAuth2 with a password flow.
+Here’s a simple example of using OAuth2 for authentication.

 ```python
 from fastapi.security import OAuth2PasswordBearer